• Home

 Do respect the people who don’t want to take part in exchanging gifts.

-There could be a variety of reasons for which people might opt-out, such as their finances, culture, and religion.
-Surprising anyone who expressed that they did not want to take part in the exchange could make it awkward for them.
+There could be various reasons for which people might opt out, such as their finances, culture, and religion.
+Surprising anyone who said they did not want to participate in the exchange could make it awkward for them.

 Don’t gift alcohol at the workplace.